borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ```

 Note that you may need to use a `username` of the `postgres` superuser for
 this to work with PostgreSQL.
-Also, the `all` database name is not supported
-for SQLite databases.

 <span class="minilink minilink-addedin">New in version 1.7.6</span> With
 PostgreSQL and MySQL, you can optionally dump "all" databases to separate